tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Annheuser Busch, Marriott, Taco Bell, Walmart, Gap, AMD, Texas Instruments, Holiday Inn, carpets, plastics, retail, calculators, disk drives, health maintenance, computers, restaurants
   - While it’s possible to make 2-5x in Cyclicals and Undervalued situations (if all goes well), payoffs in Fast Growers like restaurants and retailers are bigger.
 Restaurants/retailers can expand across the country and keep up the growth rate at 20% for 10-15 years.
-  - Not only do they grow as fast as high tech companies, but unlike an electronics or shoe company, restaurants are protected from competition.
-Competition is slower to arrive and you can see it coming.
-A restaurant chain takes a long time to work its way across the country and no foreign company can service local customers.
+  - Not only do they grow as fast as high-tech companies but unlike an electronics or shoe company, restaurants are protected from competition.
+Competition is slower to arrive, and you can see it coming.
+A restaurant chain takes a long time to work across the country, and no foreign company can service local customers.
   - Taste homogeneity helps scale in food, drinks, entertainment, makeup, fashion etc. Popularity in 1 mall = popularity in another.
 Certain brands prosper at else’s expense.
   - Ways to increase earnings (restaurants):
     - i) Add more locations
     - ii) Improve existing operations
-    - iii) High turnover with low priced meals
+    - iii) High turnover with low-priced meals
-    - iv) High priced meals with lower turnover
+    - iv) High-priced meals with lower turnover
-    - v) High OPM because of food made with cheaper ingredients, or, due to low operating costs To break even, a restaurants’ sales must = Capital Employed.
-Restaurant group as a whole may only grow slowly at 4%, but as long as Americans eat >50% of their meals out of home, there’ll be new 20x stocks.
+    - v) High OPM because of food made with cheaper ingredients or low operating costs.
+To break even, a restaurant’s sales must = Capital Employed.
+The restaurant group may only grow slowly at 4%, but if Americans eat >50% of their meals out of home, there’ll be new 20x stocks.

 - ***People Examples***